 A stoma is an opening in the skin of the abdomen that diverts the contents of the bowel out of the body (ostomy).
 A bag (pouch) attached to the stoma collects the faeces.

 If you have a stoma, you may be finding it difficult to manage at work, or when travelling to and from work.
-There are organisations who provide information and support on living with a stoma, including the Ileostomy and Internal Pouch Support Group and the Colostomy Association.
-You may also find our information sheets Surgery for Crohn’s Disease and Surgery for Ulcerative Colitis, helpful.
+There are organisations that provide information and support on living with a stoma, including the Ileostomy and Internal Pouch Association and the Colostomy UK.
+You may also find our information on Surgery for Crohn’s Disease and Surgery for Ulcerative Colitis helpful.